 In June 1917 it was decided to conduct a large scale operation using both destroyers and submarines to flush out enemy submarines either leaving for patrol or returning to their bases from the Atlantic.
 Known as Operation BB, it was planned to force enemy submarines to dive through certain areas heavily patrolled by destroyers so that they would be on the surface while passing through adjacent areas patrolled by British submarines.
 The British submarines employed included J1, J2, J4 and J5.
 During the ten days, 15 to 24 June, 19 German submarines passed in or out of the North Sea; 12 homeward bound and seven outward bound.
 There were 26 sightings and 11 attacks made, eight by destroyers and three by submarines.

-On 9 July J5 was dived in conditions reported as moderate visibility, strong winds and rough seas, when she sighted an enemy submarine on the port beam.
-Two torpedoes were fired at about 2,000 yards range which Commander Boyle in his log recorded as having missed.
-U-86, however, reported, 'Torpedo hit the fore part of the ship but did not explode.'
+On 9 July J5 was submerged with moderate visibility, strong winds and rough seas prevailing above.
+Through her periscope she sighted an enemy submarine on her port beam.
+Two torpedoes were fired at about 2,000 yards range which Commander Boyle recorded in his log as having missed.
+The intended victim, U-86, however, reported torpedo hit the fore part of the ship but did not explode.